Omegapy/My-Academics-Portfolio/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Projects Description:
-This repository is a collection of my academic work at Colorado State University Global (CSU Global)
+This repository is a collection of my academic work at Colorado State University Global (CSU Global) and Laramie County Community College (LCCC).

 I am a student in Computer Science with a focus on AI.
-A senior student at Colorado State University Global (CSU Global) pursuing a BS in CS (Expected to Graduation in August 2025)
+A senior student at CSU Global pursuing a BS in CS (Expected to Graduation in August 2025) .
+In August 2025 I have plans to pursue a Master's in AI at CSU Global.
-I am also an high distinction honors graduate: AS in CS from Laramie County Community College (LCCC) – Dec.
-2023
+I am also an high distinction honors graduate: AS in CS from LCCC – Dec.
+2023.

 -----------------------------------------------------------------------------------------------------------------------------